vlitzke/jekyll-theme-prologue/reading-list.md

 order: 3
 ---

+Currently reading:
+- Márquez, Gabriel García: *One Hundred Years of Solitude*
+- Rodriguez, Deborah: *The Little Coffee Shop of Kabul*
+- Saini, Angela: *Superior: The Return of Race Science*

+To-read list:
+- Zamyatin, Yevgeny: *We*
+- Zauner, Michelle: *Crying in H Mart*

-Here are some notable books I have read in the last 2 years (judge me all you want):
+Here are some notable books I read in the last few years:

 - Adams, Douglas: *The Hitchhiker's Guide to the Galaxy*
+- Albom, Mitch: *The Five People You Meet in Heaven*
 - Ansari, Aziz: *Modern Romance: An Investigation*
 - Atwood, Margaret: *The Handmaid's Tale*
 - Auster, Paul: *Oracle Night*